kuhlman-labs/GitHub-migrator/docs/CONTRIBUTING.md

 # Contributing to GitHub Migrator

-Thank you for your interest in contributing to the GitHub Migration Server!
+Thank you for your interest in contributing to the GitHub Migrator.
 This guide will help you get started with development, understand our standards, and make effective contributions.

 ## Table of Contents